laardee/video-preview-and-analysis-service/README.md

 This is a serverless event-driven service that generates labels and creates preview animation from a video file.
 The most common use case could be video bank for short or medium length videos that need to be labeled with previews when uploaded to service.

-[FFMPEG](https://ffmpeg.org/) is used to create the preview and capturing the keyframes for [Amazon Rekognition](https://aws.amazon.com/rekognition/) labels.
+[FFMPEG](https://ffmpeg.org/) is used to create the preview and capturing the keyframes for [Amazon Rekognition](https://aws.amazon.com/rekognition/) analysis.

 This repository includes video service and two example use cases, upload service for uploading a video file from the browser and Facebook bot backend service.